DiegoDuenez/menu.js/README.md

 openWith()

-* @String
+* @String | @Array
 * This function allows you to execute the action of opening the menu when the element passed in the parameter is clicked.
-The parameter must be a .class, #id or html tag as string.
+The parameter must be a .class, #id or html tag as string or array of strings.

 ```javascript